-- The Master's degree, which entails one/two years gaining an advanced overview of a particular field.
+- The master's degree, which entails one/two years gaining an advanced overview of a particular field.

-- The Doctoral degree, which requires a considerable contribution to a particular area of study.
+- The doctoral degree, which requires a considerable contribution to a particular area of study.

 VET programmes of study can last between four and 36 months depending on the level of study you choose.
 VET courses are offered in a range of subjects and, depending on the course, students can sometimes be granted credits towards a degree programme.
 TAFE courses usually begin in February and end in December.
 Universities and private colleges may also offer vocational courses.

 There are a number of small private colleges that tend to offer diploma and certificate study programmes.
-They specialise in areas like hospitality and tourism, business, journalism or design.
+They specialise in vocational areas like hospitality and tourism, business, journalism or design.

 If students do not meet the academic requirements of a university or TAFE institute, they can enrol on a foundation programme.
 Often referred to as bridging courses, foundation courses are one-year intensive study programmes offered by universities and VET institutes as well as high schools.